ashleymutenha/ashleymutenha/README.md

 ## Hi there 👋 I am Ashley Mutenha

-I am a Software Engineer who have worked on projects that range from Mobile and Web Development , Data Engineering and Analysis
+I am a Software Engineer from Zimbabwe who have worked on projects that range from Mobile and Web Development , Data Engineering and Analysis

 My Skills includes
 -  Programming with Python